Customize attack surface reduction rules

 Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-You can use Group Policy, PowerShell, and MDM CSPs to configure these settings.
+- Windows Server 2019 You can use Group Policy, PowerShell, and Mobile Device Management (MDM) configuration service providers (CSP) to configure these settings.

 Exclude files and folders

-You can exclude files and folders from being evaluated by attack surface reduction rules.
-This means that even if an attack surface reduction rule detects that the file contains malicious behavior, the file will not be blocked from running.
+You can choose to exclude files and folders from being evaluated by attack surface reduction rules.
+Once excluded, the file won't be blocked from running even if an attack surface reduction rule detects that the file contains malicious behavior.

 This could potentially allow unsafe files to run and infect your devices.
 Excluding files or folders can severely reduce the protection provided by attack surface reduction rules.
 Files that would have been blocked by a rule will be allowed to run, and there will be no report or event recorded.

 An exclusion applies to all rules that allow exclusions.
-You can specify an individual file, folder path, or the fully qualified domain name for a resource, but you cannot limit an exclusion to certain rules.
+You can specify an individual file, folder path, or the fully qualified domain name for a resource.
+However, you cannot limit an exclusion to a specific rule.

 An exclusion is applied only when the excluded application or service starts.
 For example, if you add an exclusion for an update service that is already running, the update service will continue to trigger events until the service is stopped and restarted.

 Attack surface reduction supports environment variables and wildcards.
-For information about using wildcards, see Use wildcards in the file name and folder path or extension exclusion lists.
-If you are encountering problems with rules detecting files that you believe should not be detected, you should use audit mode first to test the rule.
+For information about using wildcards, see use wildcards in the file name and folder path or extension exclusion lists.
+If you are encountering problems with rules detecting files that you believe should not be detected, use audit mode to test the rule.